Reactive Maintenance to Preventive Maintenance — Complete Transition Guide

-This data will help to track and manage costs for parts replacement and provide valuable insight on each equipment maintenance needs.
-It’s also a great idea to assign priority levels to the equipment from highest priority (assets that must operate at all times) to non-essential (assets that if it goes down would not make a huge impact on operations) for the purpose of tracking and responding to equipment failures.
+This data will help to track and manage costs for parts replacement and provide valuable insight into each equipment maintenance needs.
+It’s also a great idea to assign priority levels to the equipment from highest priority (assets that must operate at all times) to non-essential (assets that if it goes down would not make a huge impact on operations) to track and respond to equipment failures.

 Create a list of maintenance tasks

 The second step is creating a list of maintenance tasks your team will perform at regular intervals.